 Data What is it telling you?
 Why does it matter?
 What more do you want to know?
 The retention rate we know?
-Compare to other retention rates of According to the logic model, change occurs slowly over ftime.
+Compare to other retention rates o According to the logic model, change occurs slowly over ftime.
 We need as many people as possible to return.
 Why do people drop out?
 Can we ask them?
 Segment and analyse data: e.g. what impacts the return rate?
 Sentence / transfers / demographics / number of musicians present?
-The ratio of participants to musicians optimum ratio for forming The relationship with the musician is key in changing behaviour.
+The ratio of participants to musicians Have we analysed or researched the optimum ratio for forming relationships?
+The relationship with the musician is key in changing behaviour.
 Numbers present and turnover of musicians impacts success.
 Does the musician have time with the current ratio to form relationships?
 Can we ask them?
 Are outcomes different in groups with different ratios?
 Are there favourite musicians amongst the participants?
-If so, what are the characteristics that make them successful. experience Some participants have experience of a few key instruments.
+If so, what are the characteristics that make them successful.
+Participants' previous experience of instruments Some participants have experience of a few key instruments.
 The opportunity to express themselves is important (familiar instruments).
 Equally important is learning from mistakes (unfamiliar instruments).
 Do we have the right mix of instruments in good condition?
 Can we tailor the groups to increase retention?
 How can we test our theory about the importance of different instruments?
-The change Very few participants enter the programme feeling optimistic.
+Very few participants enter the programme feeling optimistic.
 More participants Hope for the future is correlated with a reduction in reoffending - the intended Are there common factors for the people not reporting an increase in optimism (user / engagement data)?
 Would the project still be successful if more people